Polish Car Brands (manufacturer car companies, logos)

 Mikrus Logo

-That was the name of the minicar produced in Poland, which was produced in the 50s.
+This was the name of a Polish-made mini-car produced in the 50s of the last century.
 The manufacturer Mielec, which specialized in aircraft production, decided to create this car as an industrial experiment.
-It was an understandable task – to provide citizens who did not have a lot of capital to buy expensive cars with a vehicle that would be affordable to them.
-At the same time, the concept of the car was based on the fact that it had to be reliable and comfortable.
+The goal was clear: to provide citizens without much capital with an affordable vehicle, enabling them to buy expensive cars.
+At the same time, the car’s concept was based on its need to be reliable and comfortable.

 FSR